microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU1.md

 # Microsoft Azure Service Fabric 9.0 First Refresh Release Notes

-This release includes bug fixes as described in this document.
+This release includes bug fixes as described in this documents.

 The following packages and versions are part of this release: